TaimoorNxtDev/SerialVsWorkerThread/readMe.md

-## To compare the performance of serial and parallel execution, you can run the program multiple times with different values of
+## To compare the performance of serial and parallel execution
 ### Copy code
 ```npm run main```